readthedocs/readthedocs.org/docs/abandoned-projects.rst

 A project is considered *abandoned* when ALL of the following are met:

 * owner is unreachable (see Reachability above);
+* The project has no proper documentation being served (no successful builds); or
 * no releases within the past twelve months; and
 * no activity from the owner on the project's home page (or no home page found).